 Read more on why leaders are implementing OKRs.

 Focus: Doing the most important work

-In the OKR methodology, deciding what NOT to do is as important as deciding what to do.
-Setting OKRs forces the conversation of deciding what’s most important and letting go of the things that aren’t.
-With a better focus through OKRs, team efficiency improves because strategic priorities are established, and everyone is contributing to work that actually moves the needle.
+When using the OKR framework, deciding what NOT to do is as important as deciding what to do.
+Setting business OKRs forces the conversation of deciding what’s most important and letting go of the things that aren’t.
+With a better focus through OKR goals, team efficiency improves because strategic priorities are established, and everyone is contributing to work that actually moves the needle.

 Accountability: Ownership and commitment

 The OKR methodology creates a sense of ownership within teams to improve accountability when advancing goals.
 And when there’s mutual trust and transparency in teams, job satisfaction, worker confidence, and organizational commitment increase.
 Because of the transparency of OKR goals, they are a built-in proofing tool for the organization to help you regularly measure progress and uncover problems as early as possible.

 Aligning employees with the overall strategy requires clarity of top-level objectives.
 The OKR framework helps display the organization’s direction and show what everyone is working towards.
 When employees know the company’s mission and current objectives, less time is wasted, and resources are better optimized.